Sore back? You're not alone.

 Back pain is one of the most common concerns people experience sending millions to their doctor each year.

-Our Orthopedic spine specialists focus on evaluating and treating spinal disorders and diseases.
+Our orthopedic spine specialists focus on evaluating and treating spinal disorders and diseases.

 The board certified and fellowship trained specialists use a team approach including non-surgical spine physicians, physical therapists and spine surgeons.

-Marshfield Clinic spine specialists provide a variety of treatments, including non-surgical and surgical solutions for:
+Our spine specialists provide a variety of treatments, including non-surgical and surgical solutions for:

 Despite the name – Degenerative disk disease is not a disease, but actually a condition.
 It is very common and is caused when disks in your spinal cord begin to wear down.
 It can lead to lower back or neck pain.